harshita2201301024/obsidian/data/Daily Notes/- 06-June-2024-Thursday.md

 Complete Google Re-Captcha Issue - 9 AM - 12PM

 **Things to do**

-Talk to Rohit Malik
-Car Service
+Car Service - friday
-Car Insurance
+Car Insurance - friday
-Car Renew
+Car Renew - friday
 Shilpa Apply for job from excel
 Link this obsidian with any public site
 Noor Iqbal Linkedin review